This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 We note that code can be memory bound in two ways: by memory latency, where it is usually waiting for one read to come through, or by memory throughput, where the entire bandwidth is saturated.
 We should avoid being bound by latency, and instead aim to get as much work done as possible given the available throughput.

-2.1 Using Less Memory
+3.1 Using Less Memory Link to heading

 A first way to reduce a memory latency or throughput bottleneck is by simply using less memory.
 CPUs have a hierarchy of caches, typically with L1, L2, and L3 cache, with L1 being the closest to the CPU and hence fastest, but also the smallest.
 This means that if the data fits in L1, random accesses to it will be significantly faster (a few cycles) than for data that only fits in L2 (around 10 cycles), L3 (around 40 cycles), or main memory (up to 200 cycles).
 Thus, smaller data fits in a smaller cache, and hence will have faster accesses.
 Even when the data is much larger than L3, reducing its size can still help, because then, a larger fraction of it can be cached in L3.